I'm a recovering naughty man. YIKES, a conscience?

 And I'll never forget this: While hugging Shaman Don and Rosita a goodbye, Don whispered… "You've got to have try."

 Bruce Northam is an award–winning travel writer and speaker.
 He is the author of Globetrotter Dogma and editor of In Search of Adventure: A Wild Travel Anthology.
-He contributes to a wide variety of publications and is a regular columnist for the New York City area publication The Improper.

 Books from the Author: